Prioritizing Relaxation as a Perfectionist

 Practice self-compassion

-To learn more about therapy for perfectionism, contact me.
+To learn more about therapy for perfectionism, contact me today.

 Next